Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-algebraic_tangle_tree/unit-description.md

 ### Encoding

-To encode the data to a string we need only traverse the tree and report with a depth first preorder.
+To encode the data to a string, we need only traverse the tree and report with a depth first preorder.

 ### Decoding

-To decode a string to a tree we again interpret to a tree with depth first preorder
+To decode a string to a tree, we again interpret to a tree with depth first preorder

 ## Cite